 Ibiza’s Mediterranean climate serves up long, lazy summers with highs of 26°C in August, with plentiful sunshine on the beach and mild winters too.

 Spectacular sunsets are on offer all over the Balearics, but nowhere more so than on Benirras Beach on the northern tip of Ibiza, where the sunset is so stunning that every Sunday crowds gather to watch the sun sink into the sea to the accompaniment of the beat of bongos and chilled Ibiza tunes.
 Ibiza takes its party scene seriously with world famous super clubs like Pacha and Amnesia and beachfront bars in San Antonio and Playa d’en Bossa.

 As well as attracting party people, the Balearic islands are a beach holiday haven thanks to their Blue Flag status, sparkling seas and wealth of kid-friendly attractions.
 If you're planning a family holiday in this Balearic beauty, check out our round-up of Menorca hotels for kids.

-July is the hottest month if you want to bask in the heat with a total of 12 sunshine hours a day while the best time to swim is in August.
-However, the island boasts a balmy year round climate and early spring and late autumn are lovely times of year to visit with fewer crowds.
+July is the hottest month if you want to bask in the heat with a total of 12 sunshine hours a day, while the best time to swim is in August.
+However, the island boasts a balmy climate all year, and early spring and late autumn are lovely times of year to visit with fewer crowds.

 The slower pace and calmer nightlife of Menorcan resorts like Cala’n Forcat and Son Bou mean they’re particularly popular with families who want to enjoy beautiful beaches by day and authentic, chilled-out bars and restaurants in the evenings without a neon strip light or two-for-one cocktail offer in sight!
 With 300 days of sunshine annually, Menorca enjoys extended warm summers and brief mild winters.